shaneutt/gateway-api-inference-extension/.tekton/README.md

 ### 🧠 Why `.version.json` Matters
 - Decouples versioning from Git commit hashes
-- Provides a single source of truth for version and registry info
+- Provides a single source of truth for version and repository info
 - Enables deterministic builds and controlled releases
 - Simplifies debugging and auditing across environments